 - behavioural information (such as exclusions and any relevant alternative provision placement put in place)

-- details of educational provision where this is not within a school setting (such as elective home education or other independent providers).
+- details of educational provision which take place outside of a school setting (such as elective home education, or other independent providers)

 Data Controller